bisgardo/go-natural/README.md

 Strings are equal if and only if they consist of the same bytes in the same order.
 If they are different, the order is determined as follows:

-Write the compared strings `left` and `right` as the longest common prefix followed by (non-empty) suffixes:
+Write the compared strings `left` and `right` as their longest common prefix concatenated by different (non-empty) suffixes:
 ```
 left  = <prefix><suffix1>
 right = <prefix><suffix2>